4GeeksAcademy/master-javascript-programming-exercises/exercises/042-addToBack/README.md

 ## 📝 Instructions:

 1. Write a function called `addToBack`.
-Given an array and an element, `addToBack` returns the given array with the given element added to the end.
+Given an array and an element, `addToBack` returns the given array with the given element added at the end.

 ## Example: